mindspore-lab/mindocr/docs/en/datasets/ctw.md

     --output_path path/to/CTW/det_gt.txt
 ```

-Then you can have an annotation file in the standard form `det_gt.txt` under the folder `CTW/`.
+The generated standard annotation file `det_gt.txt` will now be placed under the folder `CTW/`.

-Note that the `label_dir` flag will may be altered to prepare the validation data.
+Note that the `label_dir` flag may be altered to prepare the validation data.

 [Back to README](../../../tools/dataset_converters/README.md)